 Ick!
 That Small Insect Could Be A Tick

-Something on your body usually spurs a number of reactions: annoyed at best, downright scary at worst.
+Something moving on your body usually causes a range of reactions: annoyed at best, downright scary at worst.

-In a world of surprising crawling critters, ticks might be the most unwanted of all in your McHenry County backyard.
+In a world of uninvited crawling critters, ticks might be the most unwanted of all in your McHenry County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in McHenry County and northern Illinois – brings out ticks in voluminous numbers.
+Warm, wet weather – such as spring 2013 in McHenry County and Wisconsin – brings out ticks in voluminous numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 How can you avoid ticks and all their nasty complications?

-Treating your McHenry County property is one way to keep people and pets safe.
-Another is creating distinct paths between lawn and wooded areas using wood chips or gravel.
+Treating your McHenry County property is one option to keep people and pets safe.
+Another is creating clear paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

 Tick repellents are available in McHenry County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

-Once back inside, a complete body "tick check" is advisable.
+Once back inside, a complete body "tick check" is recommended.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
-Don't be shy about searching, lest you miss a hitchhiker.
+Don't be shy about searching, lest you miss a clinging tick.

 Removing a Tick from Your Skin

-Don't forget to inspect Fido, either.
+Don't forget to go over Fido, either.
 Pets can carry infected ticks into your McHenry County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.